AdamSpeight2008/Ideas/VBCodingGuidelines.md

  * Use plain code to validation parameters at public boundaries.
    * Do not use Contracts or magic helpers.
+   * Use `Debug.Assert()` for checks not needed in release builds.
+Always include a contextually meaningful message string in your assert to identify failure conditions.
+   * Add assertions to documentation assumptions on non-local program state or parameter values, eg.
+   	*"At this point in parsing the scanner should have been advanced to a '.' token by the caller".*
+   * Avoid allocations in compiler hot paths.
+     * Avoid LINQ
+     * Avoid using `For Each` over collections that do not have a struture based enumerator.
+     * Consider using an object pool.
+There are many usages of object pools in the compiler to see an example.

  * Method Parameters
    * Prefer single Line *(if within 80c recommendation)*